 According to a poll by baby product website baby http://babychild.org.uk ; Most people think it is inappropriate to teach children about s3x, whilst others think it should be a parent’s choice to inform their own children.

 But, on the other side of the coin, it is believed that, just as Aliya put it in Sweet Sixteen, most teenagers are already aware of what adults seem to be hiding from them.

 According to one expert; ‘’Comprehensive s3x education doesn’t encourage kids to have s3x.

 And just like abstinence-only programmes, good comprehensive programmes teach students that abstinence is the only surefire way to prevent pregnancy and Sexually Transmitted Diseases (STDs).

-The difference however is that these programmes also give students realistic and factual information about the safety of various s3xual practices, and how to improve the odds.’’
+The difference, however, is that these programs also give students realistic and factual information about the safety of various s3xual practices, and how to improve the odds.’’

 In pushing out his themes, the author finds a good ally in Aliya Bello, a teenager with a curious, fascinating and inquisitive mind and a devoted as well as a responsible father.

 Mr Bello, as expected of any good father, took responsibility for the education of his daughter, including the tricky but very important aspect of s3x education.

 Aliya is, therefore, fortunate to have a father who does not leave her to struggle alone with the “demons” that usually torment teenagers when awash in a flood of hormones and the pull of peer pressure.

 The result of this piece from Bolaji Abdullahi is a compelling tale, loaded with morality and textured with rich lyrical prose and young adult lingo…story-story, my bestie, OMG among others.